 Some people going through a detox have experienced a need for more sleep or some emotional heaviness.
 You may have headaches if you’re used to having a lot of caffeine.
 These symptoms can last a few days, but then they usually ease up.

 You may also experience positive effects, such as less bloating and gas, clearer thinking, and a reduction in sugar cravings.

 While on a detox, your self-control starts to kick in and your true hunger for highly nutritious foods becomes your norm.
 You’ll be amazed when you feel some of the transformations when your liver is working better!
 Often people stop coffee or alcohol altogether because they find they don’t need that jolt of caffeine or the lack of control that alcohol brings.

 A detox can be like hitting a reset button for your body and mind.
 You’ll find yourself not doing things just out of habit and, instead, taking a step back to ask yourself if you need it.
 That new sense of control spurs you to keep up the new, healthier habits.

 The benefits of a detox are many, and it’s an essential part of a healthy weight loss plan.
-Doing a formal weight loss program, such as BeWell’s 28 Day Detox, gives you everything you need, from shakes to recipes, to support your liver and guide you to healthier habits.
+Doing a formal detox program, such as BeWell’s 14 Day Detox or 28 Day Detox, gives you everything you need, from shakes to recipes, to support your liver and guide you to healthier habits.